alessandrowb/WoboStaff/README.md

 6) Add settings panel to add/update the HipChat API token from the app (DONE)

-7) Improve the UI for the settings panel
+7) Improve the the settings panel UI